opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 To deliver to a user of this subnet an experience of a human-like conversation:

 - Subnet validators perform a roleplay where they take on the persona of **random** human users before they prompt the subnet miners.
 By doing this, the subnet validators engage the subnet miners in a real, random, human-like conversation throughout the subnet operation.
-- This means that throughout the subnet validation process the subnet miners continually improve their performance as though all validation prompts originated from an external API client query.
-This enables the subnet miners to become better intelligent AI assistants.
+- This means that throughout the subnet validation process the subnet miners become better and better at handling ambiguous and "fuzzy" instructions.

 :::tip Class HumanAgent
 See [class HumanAgent](https://github.com/opentensor/prompting/blob/main/prompting/agent.py#L30).